flapjack/flapjack-diner/README.md

 ---

-Return a list of outages for a check on an entity (all times for which the check was failing):
+Return an array of outages for a check on an entity (all times for which the check was failing):

 ```ruby
 # start time (Time object, optional)